Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "only-custom-labels"
   - @c "custom-labels-and-values"
   - @c "no-display"
+- @c "label-length": a number specifying the suggested maximum length for the axis labels.
+(Default is 100.)
+- @c "label-length-auto": if @c true, an attempt will be made to split longer axis labels based on various separators in them (e.g., parentheses, commas, conjunctions).

-- @c "brackets": adds brackets to the axis, which included the following properties:
+- @c "brackets": adds brackets to the axis,which can be an array of bracket definitions or single set of properties using a dataset.
-  - @c "pen": the bracket line, which includes [pen](#pen-properties) properties.
+  Available options for either method are:
   - @c "simplify": a boolean value indicating whether to simplify the bracket's labels.
-  - @c "style": the style of the braces.\n
-    Available options are:
-    - @c "arrow"
-    - @c "reverse-arrow"
-    - @c "lines"
-    - @c "curly-braces"
-    - @c "no-connection-lines"

   If building brackets from a dataset, use the following properties:
   - @c "dataset": the name of the dataset to read the columns from.\n Note that this dataset can be different from the dataset used for the first